-PLEASE NOTE: The Dental diploma Program billing per session was built to reflect charges for a full-time student taking 3 classes per session during the first 3 sessions and 2 classes during session 4 with no transfer credits.
-The Dental associate Program billing per session was built to reflect charges for a full-time student completing the Dental diploma program and taking 3 classes per session during the first 3 sessions; 2 classes during session 4 and 7 courses between sessions 5 and 6 with no transfer credits.
+PLEASE NOTE: The Dental diploma Program billing per session was built to reflect charges for a full-time student.
 For those students who receive a course transfer credit, the tuition charge will be adjusted based upon a class charge of \$1,500 per class.
 Failure to pass every class in the program will result in a higher total program cost.